Freshmen orientation is for parents, too.

-If you haven’t already, you’ll likely be visiting your student’s college for orientation this summer.
+You’ll likely be visiting your student’s college for orientation this spring or summer.
 Most schools charge a fee for this one- or two-day event.
 Here’s what you need to know.

-Use this as an opportunity to ask any lingering questions, especially the ones your child might find embarrassing, because she won’t be sitting next to you this time.
+Use this as an opportunity to ask any lingering questions, especially the ones your child might find embarrassing, because they won’t be sitting next to you this time.

 Pre-orientation checklist Before you arrive, make sure your student:

-- Arranges for AP scores to be sent to the college.
+- Arranges for AP and IB scores to be sent to the college.
 When the College Board sends results of tests from this past May, they will include all previous scores.

 - Orders transcripts for any transfer college credits as soon as they’re available.